 - Does the software provide on-boarding so unfamiliar users can get basic instruction?

 - Is your mortgage lending software flexible?
-Each loan is different.
+Every loan is different.

 - Is the software overly complicated?
-Overwhelming users with featurs can lead to lack of adoption.
+Overwhelming users with features can lead to lack of adoption.

 - Borrowers are asked to send the same documents more than once.

 The software system that you want will answer all of these questions positively, put forth a smooth experience, AND make your life much easier at the same time by automating time-consuming tasks like document collection and loan updates.